from sklearn.model_selection import cross_val_score

 LogisticRegression(random_state=1, solver='liblinear')

-My general recommendation is to set n_jobs to -1 any time you’re running a grid search, which is what I’ll do for the rest of the book.
-However, it’s still a good idea to use %time or verbose mode to confirm that parallel processing is actually reducing the search time on your particular machine.
+to -1 any time you’re running a grid search, which is what I’ll do for the rest of the book.
+However, it’s still a good idea to use %time

-When you provide a set of parameter values to GridSearchCV, it will cross-validate every possible combination of those parameters.
+, it will cross-validate every possible combination of those parameters.
 For example, we know that with this set of parameters, cross-validation will run 48 times.

 params